Samrudh09/Auxilius/README.md

 # Auxilius

-A device for the elderly to operate electrical appliances via voice command
+A device to read and store prescription information to be called out using Text-To-Voice and a remote programmable interface.